 - Listening Line - A place for folks to call and talk where they will be met with a non-medical, trained human who will hold space and witness the words of the caller

 - Growing through Grief (Registration Required) - A six-week support group for adults coping with the death of a loved one.
 Groups are offered virtually and on a quarterly basis at this time.
-Please call 206-749-7702 to register or for more information.
+For more information and to register, please contact the location closest to you:

 - Toolbox for Families - Washington State Department of Health offers a Behavioral Health Toolbox for supporting Children and Teens during the COVID-19 Pandemic

 - NASP (National Association of School Psychologists) suggestions for talking to children about COVID-19

 - The Dougy Center’s suggestion for supporting children and teens when a family member is dying during COVID-19

 - PHOS Safe Crossings Program “Supporting Your Grieving Child through the COVID-19 Pandemic”

 - PHOS Safe Crossings Program “Move and Express to De-Stress” Activity

 - PHOS Safe Crossings Program “Tribute Tulip Garden” Activity

 - PHOS Safe Crossings Program “What’s In My Control” Activity